nhsuk/manage-vaccinations-in-schools/docs/mesh.md

-# Setting up a connection with NHS Hessage Exchange for Social Care and Health (MESH)
+# Setting up a connection with NHS Message Exchange for Social Care and Health (MESH)

 To connect with NHS MESH in the integration or production environments, you'll need a mailbox allocated and a TLS certificate generated for you.
 These are